Resource Assessment

 The resource assessment methods are applied to the whole world, countries, basins, hydrocarbon provinces, frontier areas and plays.
 Dependent on the exploration maturity of the area considered, quantitative statistical approaches are possible (Dolton et al., 1984).
-Grace (1997) showed that it may be wise to try different approaches to estimate resources, with an axample of Western Siberia.
+With less geological knowledge more subjective guesses are made, based on experience.
+Grace (1997) showed that it may be wise to try different approaches to estimate resources, with an example of Western Siberia.
 Here we discuss a number of different systems without claiming that we are aware of the total literature on the subject.
-These examples are mainly aimed at conventional oil.
-For the resources of heavy oil and bitumen we refer to the publication of Meyer, et al., 2007.
-In the same year Fredrik Robelius from Uppsala University published a very thorough study of global oil resources to estimate the time when global oil production may reach a peak (2008 or 2013 ?).
+These examples are mainly aimed at conventional oil and gas.
+For the resources of shale oil, heavy oil and bitumen we refer to the publication of Meyer, et al., 2007.
+For unconventional gas resources, which in total may dwarf the total volume of discovered and non-discovered conventional gas, there are many publications.
+I wrote a now outdated review study on the subject (Nederlof, 1988).

 Despite almost endless discussions about the nature of fieldsize distributions, the lognormal is not a bad choice.
 In a global context we might demonstrate this by showing the data from Ivanhoe, et al.(1993):